 The Children's Act 1989 introduced the concept of significant harm as the threshold that justifies compulsory intervention by statutory agencies in family life in the best interests of children.
 There are no absolute criteria on which to rely when judging what constitutes significant harm.
-Sometimes it might be a single traumatic event, but more often it is a compilation of significant events which damage the child's physical and psychological development.
+Sometimes it might be a single traumatic event, but more often it is a compilation of significant events, which damage the child's physical and psychological development.
 Decisions about significant harm are complex and require discussion with the statutory agencies.
+If, at any point, there is a risk of immediate serious harm to a child a referral is made to children's social care immediately (and if appropriate police).
+Referrals follow the local referral process.